AdobeDocs/workfront.en/help/classic/manage-work/requests/create-requests/create-requests.md

 product-area: requests
 navigation-topic: requests-navigation-topic
 title: Create requests
 description: Requests and issues are interchangeable in Adobe Workfront.
-You can create requests by doing one of the following:
+You can create requests by doing one of the following - EDIT ME.
 ---

 # Create requests